wyattscarpenter/guide-to-c/readme.txt

 int x[5];

-which gives you 5 contiguous ints, starting with x.
+which gives you 5 contiguous ints, starting at the address held by the variable x.

 int x[];